-- 2.15 As discussed in the Draft Decision, following the Summer 2017 Capacity Declaration process which ended in October 2016, we indicated that we would commission independent modelling work to assist us in declaring parameters for future seasons.
+- 2.6 Following the Summer 2017 Capacity Declaration process which ended in October 2016, we indicated that we would commission independent modelling work to assist us in declaring parameters for future seasons.
 To this end, we engaged Helios Technologies Ltd, a specialised aviation consultancy.
-Helios commenced work in April 2017, holding initial meetings with a wide range of stakeholders shortly thereafter. - 2.16 At the core of Helios' work was the development of fast time simulation models of both the airfield and the terminals.
+Helios commenced work in April 2017, holding initial meetings with a wide range of stakeholders shortly thereafter. - 2.7 At the core of Helios' work was the development of fast time simulation models of both the airfield and the terminals.
 In both cases, a 2016 baseline model was built and validated.
-Validation involved a comparison of simulated key metrics, such as aircraft taxi out times, with actual data from 23 June 2016 (the '2016 Design Day').3 This day was chosen as a typical day of Summer 2016 operations, for which a comprehensive range of data was available.
+Validation involved a comparison of simulated key metrics, such as aircraft taxi out times, with actual data from 23 June 2016 (the '2016 Design Day').2 This day was chosen as a typical day of Summer 2016 operations, for which a comprehensive range of data was available.
 Model validation is an iterative process whereby adjustments are made to the models in order to better simulate the actual metrics.
 The goal for the validation phase was to develop models which replicate the 2016 Design Day operations with sufficient accuracy such that they can be deemed fit for purpose for this assessment.
-Specific airfield and terminal metrics are discussed in further detail in sections 3 and 4, respectively. - 2.17 An initial meeting for validation of the 2016 baseline airfield model was held with Dublin Airport and IAA on 27 June 2017.
-A first airfield validation document, together with video of the model in operation, was shared with the Coordination Committee members on 17 July.
-Following feedback, a second distribution took place on 28 July, with the final distribution on 4 August.
-Terminal validation documents, again accompanied by videos of the model, were circulated on 9 August and 11 August 2017.
-Following the validation process, we, and our advisors, were satisfied that the models were fit for purpose as described above.
-Validation of the airfield model is discussed further in the next section.
-A number of stakeholders also agreed that the model was fit for purpose.
-No stakeholder submitted a contrary view at that time; consequently, Helios proceeded to model Summer 2017 and Summer 2018.
-We have published the validation documents, links are in Paragraph 1.10. - 2.18 The next phase of the assessment was to update the models for any relevant infrastructural or operational changes for Summer 2017.
-The Design Day chosen for the Summer 2017 model was 11 August 2017 (the '2017 Design Day').
-The flight schedule on that day was modelled.
-Following this, a likely Summer 2018 flight schedule was modelled.
-This schedule was drawn up by Dublin Airport based on the best current information available as to the likely additional demand for slots in Summer 2018; these aircraft movements were then added to the Summer 2017 flight schedule.
-The initial Summer 2018 simulation assumed that the proposed changes to the runway limits had been implemented. - 2.19 Draft results were shared by our advisors with the Coordination Committee on 11 August 2017, inviting written responses by 18 August.
-Helios presented the results to Committee members on 17 August.
-A number of changes were implemented based on written and oral feedback received; revised results comparing key metrics from the Summer 2017 simulation and the Summer 2018 simulation were then circulated on 25 August.
-A document summarising and responding to the feedback received was also circulated on that date.
-We have also published these documents.
+Specific airfield and terminal metrics are discussed in further detail in sections 3 and 4, respectively.

-3 Helios started building the model prior to peak weeks of Summer 2017, hence a design day from 2016 was used.
+2 Helios started building the model prior to peak weeks of Summer 2017, hence a design day from 2016 was used.
 When 2017 data was available, it was used to cross check the model.